-Streets will be designed as high quality urban environments that promote social interaction and provide multiple routes and connections to neighbourhood amenities.
+Streets will be designed to a high quality and standard to promote social interaction, and provide multiple routes and connections to neighbourhood amenities.
 A hierarchy of different complete street typologies will create visual interest throughout the community.
 Main entrances to homes will remain visible along the street and intersecting corners to enhance views.
 Streets will also provide terminating views and vistas towards parks, natural features and other neighbourhood amenities.